By: David Jacoby on February 27th, 2023

 Why AI Won’t Replace Your Salespeople Anytime Soon

-This happened again in 2011, when Selling Power founder Gerhard Gschwandtner predicted in a Sales 2.0 Conference keynote address that 15 million sales jobs would become obsolete by 2020 thanks to technological advances (including social media) that were driving new and dramatic shifts in buyer behavior.
+In 2011, Selling Power founder Gerhard Gschwandtner predicted in a Sales 2.0 Conference keynote address that 15 million sales jobs would become obsolete by 2020 thanks to advances in technology.
+That didn’t happen.
+While many customer service jobs were replaced by self-service technology, many more sales jobs were added.
+Much of this growth in sales jobs has been fueled by the explosive growth in technology companies over the past decade.

 The Truth about AI Versus Salespeople

 While AI seems different from other technological advances, Skynet hasn’t taken over yet — and we probably have a long way to go before it does.
 That same World Economic Forum Jobs Report estimates that AI will contribute to a work shift that’ll create 97 million new jobs.